-And, in my opinion, a lot of the governance in institutional church is exercised over others (and the organisational systems and programs they’re entrenched in) rather than with others – and when necessary between others (1 Corinthians 6:5 c.
-Matthew 18:15-17) – over the principalities and powers that we ought to be driving ‘out of dodge’ (Ephesians 6:12).
+And, in my opinion, a lot of the governance in institutional church is exercised over others (and the organisational systems and programs they’re entrenched in)—rather than with others and, when necessary, between others (1 Corinthians 6:5 c.
+Matthew 18:15-17) as we together rule over the principalities and powers that we ought to be driving ‘out of dodge’ (Ephesians 6:12).

 (That is a rather wordy but significant sentence that is worth reading again).

-As a senior pastor myself, well over a decade ago, I realised that I was starting to show minor cracks in my life – cracks from the excessive expectations I saddled (by ego-driven choices of my own and the pastoral expectations of others); cracks that would become cavernous as time ticked by.
-I recall making a list of the expectations I felt I was labouring under, reducing them down to their bottom-line form rather than the myriad items of my (in part, self-crafted) job description …
+As a senior pastor myself, two decades ago, I realised that I was starting to show minor cracks in my life.
+These cracks developed from the excessive expectations I saddled (by ego-driven choices of my own and the pastoral expectations of others); cracks that would become cavernous as time ticked by.
+I recall making a list of the expectations I felt I was labouring under, reducing them down to their bottom-line form rather than the myriad items of my (in part, self-crafted) job description…

 Then it hit me: God desires this for us all!